 TomatoLess Meat Sauce

-I chose to make a bolognese style sauce for this tomato-free meat sauce.
+I chose to make a bolognese style sauce for this tomatoless meat sauce.
 I am partial to it because of the complicated flavor profiles that come out with the use of chopped vegetables, salty pork, and a touch of red wine.
-A traditional bolognese sauce uses a little cream at the end to reduce the acidity of the tomatoes, but since this sauce is sans tomato, we don’t need it.
+A traditional bolognese sauce uses a little cream at the end to reduce the acidity of the tomatoes, but since this sauce is sans tomato, we don't need it.
 I actually throw in a little apple cider vinegar to add a little zing that you would miss otherwise.

 *I can’t remember where I first saw the notion of using beets to make a sauce instead of tomatoes, but I’ve been wanting to make one for the past couple of years.
 Whoever the original creator was is a genius, but this sauce is like no other that I saw when searching the internet for recipes.
 I think you’re going to love it!
 Oh and I hate beets.
 FYI.